Joseph Skaff: Political life

-He was also elected as a deputy for the Catholic seat of the Zahle constituency against Jean Skaff in the years 1957 were he received 16,277 votes, 1960 were he received 16,816 votes, 1964 were he received 17,966 votes and 1972 were he received 22,091.
+He was also elected as a deputy for the Catholic seat of the Zahle constituency against Jean Skaff in the years 1957 where he received 16,277 votes, 1960 where he received 16,816 votes, 1964 where he received 17,966 votes and 1972 where he received 22,091.
 In 1982, he contributed to the election of Bashir Gemayel as President of the Republic by securing the necessary quorum, with the deputies of his bloc.
-Founded and chaired "The People's Bloc of Zahle" District Representatives.
+In the early 1970s he founded and chaired "The People's Bloc of Zahle" District Representatives.
 He was then succeeded as a politician by his son Elias Skaff.